Getting Nepal information !

 What about customs clearance?

-All baggage must be declared and cleared through the customs on arrival at the port of entry.
+All baggage must must clear through the customs on arrival at the port of entry.
 Passengers arriving at Tribhuvan International Airport (TIA) without any dutiable goods can proceed through the Green Channel for quick clearance without a baggage check.
 If you are carrying dutiable articles, you have to pass through the Red Channel for detailed customs clearance.

 what are the duty fee import?